-Provide transmitting, receiving, and decoding equipment that are the current products of one[or more] manufacturer[s] regularly engaged in the manufacture of digital alarm communicator systems and that essentially duplicate items that have been in satisfactory use for at least two years prior to contract award.
+Provide radio transmitting, receiving, and decoding equipment that are the current products of one manufacturer regularly engaged in production of such equipment and that essentially duplicate items that have been in satisfactory use for at least two years prior to contract award.
 Provide all other materials and equipment that are the current products of one or more manufacturers regularly engaged in production of such materials and equipment.
 Provide solid state electronics.
-Provide equipment used to interconnect the fire alarm reporting system with protected premises fire alarm system [and fire suppression or fire extinguishing system]control units that is [NRTL][] listed for that service; or provide all equipment that is [NRTL][] listed as a Supervising Station Fire Alarm System.
+Provide equipment used to interconnect the fire alarm reporting system with protected premises fire alarm system [and fire suppression or fire extinguishing system ]control units that is [NRTL][\\\\] listed for that service; or provide all equipment that is [NRTL][\\\\] listed as a Supervising Station Fire Alarm System.
+Ensure that radio transmitters and receivers comply with all requirements for Federal Communications Commission (FCC) Type Acceptance, except that they must be capable of operation in the military frequency bandwidths and at the power output specified herein.
+Supervise and operate the radio communication link in accordance with NFPA 72.
 Provide electrical supervision for all pathways and for all components critical for system operation.